Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 ### Anesthesia and Surgery - How it's Done

-The anesthesiologist entered the pre-op area.
 Though surgery is performed by a surgeon, it would be far more difficult for the surgeon and the patient without the under-appreciated anesthesiologist.

 Before my operation, I met my anesthesiologist.
 I asked her for the anesthesia plan.
 I should state up front, I've included a fair amount of detail here for two purposes: the first is to provide information; the second is to help any reader develop an appreciation for the complexity of medical care.